 Therefore the amount you owe at the end of the loan will depend on the length of the loan.
 The longer the term of the loan the larger the final repayment will be.
 This is something to consider if you are hoping to still leave some of the value of your property to your beneficiaries.

 The actual rate of interest applied to your loan will depend on your individual circumstances as well as the mortgage product selected.
 The following will all influence the interest rates available:

-An equity release lifetime mortgage is a flexible option that allows you to enjoy the benefits of some of the value that is locked up in your home.
+A lifetime mortgage is a flexible option that allows you to enjoy the benefits of some of the value that is locked up in your home.
 There are 5 key reasons that make a lifetime mortgage an increasingly popular option for those over 55 who are looking to access some additional funds.

 Equity release is a really flexible option as you can use the money however you choose.
 The money is paid tax-free, and you can either receive it as a lump sum, as regular payments or as and when you need it.